 - Easier to understand benefit descriptions.
 The ACA requires health insurers to provide coverage explanations in easy-to-understand, standardized formats, along with uniform definitions of health insurance terminology.
 Without the ACA, that standardization and simplification would no longer be required.

 - Effective rate review.
 Before the ACA was implemented, some states went to great lengths to ensure that premiums were actuarially justified, but others did very little.
 Combined with the fact that there were no federal medical loss ratio requirements in place before the ACA, residents in some states were getting fleeced by some health insurers.
-The ACA implemented a system that requires an actuarial review of any proposed rate increase of 10 percent or more, and details are published so consumers can see them.
-If the ACA’s repealed, rate reviews would become essentially meaningless in some states.
+The ACA implemented a system that requires an actuarial review of any proposed rate increase of 10 percent or more (a threshold that has since been raised to 15 percent), and details are published so consumers can see them.
+Without the ACA, rate reviews would become essentially meaningless in some states.

 - Cost-sharing subsidies that lower out-of-pocket costs.
-Republicans pushing for repeal would love to axe cost-sharing subsidies – these subsidies paid directly to insurance companies that allow lower-income enrollees to have much lower out-of-pocket costs than they would otherwise have (House Republicans have been challenging cost-sharing subsidies in court since 2014).
+Despite the fact that the Trump administration terminated federal funding for cost-sharing reductions (CSR) in 2017, the benefits continue to be available to eligible enrollees, keeping out-of-pocket medical costs much lower than they would otherwise be.
 If you earn $20,000 a year and you’ve got a health plan through the exchange that has no deductible, you’re benefitting from the ACA’s cost-sharing subsidies.
 Without them, health care would become much less affordable.

 - More affordable coverage if you work for a small business.
 Do you work for a small business that’s providing you with health insurance?
 Your employer might be getting an ACA-created tax credit to make offering coverage more affordable.
 If the ACA goes, small-business tax credits for health insurance premiums would disappear, too.